hughesbenm/hughesbenm.github.io/index.md

 again to see what changed.
 This will also include syntax coloring for several scripting languages like python.

+### Note
+The Average Linux User, whose website is averagelinuxuser.com, saved me a ton of time here as he has a guide that details all of this adn made it easier to use.
+It took me a while to figure out the curl, but now that it works it's pretty slick.

 ### Auto Boot
 Now, make it so that Arch boots immediately (skipping the wait time in Grub) by running